urluconceptual/social-cataloging-platform/README.md

 * Completely remove your book from the platform;
 * Check your current followers;
 * Check your average rating, determined as the mean of the ratings that your books have gotten.

+### 3. Librarian Functionality :black_nib:
+As a _librarian_, you can:

+* Use the platform to recommend books;
+* Check your current followers;
+* Add posts on your personal book club, to share your book knowledge with the readers.

 ## Screenshots :camera:

 To do!
 Add screenshots.